November 29, 2022

 - What events or changes explain big shifts in estimated risk from last year’s assessment?

 - What accounts for any discrepancies between the statistical results and experts’ expectations?

 By combining global risk assessments with in-depth country analysis and preventive policy planning, we have the best chance of preventing future mass atrocities.

-Learn more about how to use the Statistical Risk Assessment results, how the assessments are generated, and our interactive tool that allows users to change risk factor inputs and see how those changes would shift the risk for that country.
+Download the full report here and learn more about how to use the Statistical Risk Assessment results, how the assessments are generated, and our interactive tool that allows users to change risk factor inputs and see how those changes would shift the risk for that country.